a web developer with a passion for building elegant user experiences.

 Tagger for Letterboxd

 'Tagger for Letterboxd' is a web extension that allows users to automate the process of tagging films on Letterboxd.
-It is available for Google Chrome.
+It is available for Google Chrome on the Chrome Web Store.

 What problem did I set out to fix?